Discuss Forum

 What are the RBI Grade B eligibility and documentation guidelines?

-As per the previous notification released by the RBI, candidates must meet the basic eligibility criteria before applying.
-Applicants should be 21 to 30 years old and hold a graduation degree with at least 60% marks (50% for reserved categories) from a recognised university.
-Age relaxation is available for reserved categories, Ex-Servicemen, and candidates with M.Phil or Ph.D qualifications.
-Candidates should also keep all required documents ready for a smooth application and selection process.
+As per the notification PDF, candidates must meet the required eligibility conditions before applying for RBI Grade B 2026.
+Applicants should be between 21 and 30 years of age and must have a graduation degree from a recognised university with at least 60% marks (50% for reserved category candidates) as on 1st April 2026.
+Age relaxation is provided for reserved category candidates, Ex-Servicemen, and candidates with higher qualifications such as M.Phil or Ph.D.
+Candidates are also advised to keep all required documents ready in advance to complete the application and verification process smoothly.

 • Valid photo ID proof (Aadhaar, PAN, Passport, or Voter ID)